Logius-standaarden/API-Design-Rules/DesignRules.md

       <dd>
          <ul>
             <li> Step 1: The API MUST meet the prerequisites to be tested.
 These include that an OAS file is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
-            <li> Step 2: Send an HTTP GET or HEAD request to any of the endpoints mentioned in the OAS file.
+            <li> Step 2: Send an HTTP GET or HEAD request to any of the endpoints with a definition of a GET operation mentioned in the OAS file.
 The server MUST respond with a HTTP status code other than <code>405 Method Not Allowed</code>.</li>
         </ul>
       </dd>
       <p>Test case 2:</p>